Signed in as:

 filler@godaddy.com

-This is a seated show held in the Black Box (or Main Theater) of CSPS Hall.
+This is a seated show held in the Black Box (occasionally Main Theater) of CSPS Hall.
 Doors open 30 mins before showtime.
-FREE ADMISSION.

 Tonight's main feature is too sweet and nostalgic to keep a secret - Emmet Otter's Jug Band Christmas, the folksy, 1977 Jim Henson TV Christmas special nominated for multiple Emmy Awards and still leaving viewers with a happy glow each year.
 This screening will be accompanied by a few mystery short films that round out the vibe.